This Broccoli Gratin recipe is an easy, healthy comforting French-inspired dinner that combines steamed broccoli baked in a creamy bechamel sauce.

 This is a great broccoli side dish or main dinner for vegetarians.

-You can serve this recipe as a side dish to
+You can serve this recipe as a side dish to any of my Keto Chicken Recipes.

 - Cast Iron Chicken Breast